USCbiostats/slurmR/README.md

     wrappers without using template files.

-4. Is specialized on Slurm, meaning more flexibility (no need to modify template files), and, in the future, better debugging tools (e.g. job resubmission).
+4. Is specialized on Slurm, meaning more flexibility (no need to modify template files), and, in the future, better debuging tools (e.g. job resubmission).

 Checkout the [VS section](#vs) section for comparing `sluRm` with other